Code-Institute-Submissions/amj-web-drinks-menu_OctResub/README.md

 * Comment on other user's recipes

 **Site Admin Goals - As an administrator, I want to be able to:**
-* Create, Edit and delete my own cocktail recipes
+* Create, Edit and delete my own and users cocktail recipes
-* Search and view specific recipes
 * Manage and authenticate user's posts and comments

 ## Design